How to Find the Perfect Wedding Venue

 Call the day before again to confirm the appointment.

-There have been instances on more than one occasion where I’ve made an appointment, confirmed the appointment and drove all the way to location only to find out that no one was at the venue to answer the door for us.
-I do this a lot so I’m at higher risk than most for this to happen to but if you’re making a day of it and have other venue tours scheduled, this can really throw you off.
+There have been instances on more than one occasion where I’ve made an appointment, confirmed the appointment and drove all the way to the location only to find out that no one was at the venue to answer the door for us.
+I venue source for a living so I’m at higher risk than most for this to happen to but if you’re making a day of it and have other venue tours scheduled, this can really throw you off.

 Pro Tip: Venue offices are less likely to answer after business hours so make sure you call between 9 & 5 pm.
-Most venues are closed on Monday’s due to events on the weekends- it’s their day off normally.
-Friday’s and Saturday’s are usually spent doing venue tours so you’re more likely to successfully get in touch with someone at the venue Tues - Thurs.
+Most venues are closed on Mondays due to events on the weekends- it’s their day off normally.
+Fridays and Saturdays are usually spent doing venue tours so you’re likely to successfully get in touch with someone at the venue Tues - Thurs.

 On average it takes 2 to 3 months to finalize your venue depending on the amount of time you have to tour and vet the venues.
 If you can take a week off to dedicate to this, that will cut your time in half.